Application for a Grant

 Other—Salary research allowance

 Salary research allowances are an eligible expense.
 These stipends cover up to 50 per cent of the cost of temporarily replacing an employee from a Canadian not-for-profit organization who will be devoting his or her time as a project director or co-applicant on a SSHRC-funded research project.
-The request for salary research allowance must be justified in the proposal.
+The request for a salary research allowance must be justified in the proposal.

 Salary research allowances can only be used by not-for-profit organizations that have project directors or co-applicants listed on their Notice of Award.
 Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.